5 Things You’re Saying That Let You Off the Hook (But Keep You Stuck)

 Saying to someone, "You made me mad!" is really just blaming somebody else for your feelings of anger.
 This way of communicating generally doesn't help us get our needs met.
 It allows us to avoid looking at the true source of our emotions and is likely to lead to conflict as no-one likes being blamed for someone else's experience.

-Moving to so-called "I" statements brings us back to a place where we have some authorship of our experience.
-It's not to say that we're not impacted by other people - of course, we are and that's the wonderful power of connection.
+Moving to so-called "I" statements brings you back to a place where you have some authorship of your experience.
+It's not to say that I’m not impacted by other people; of course I am, and that's the wonderful power of connection.
 I want to feel when I'm with people; I want to be impacted by their presence.
 By taking ownership of my own experience, I'm not making them responsible for me, nor am I taking responsibility for their experience.

 Replace "you" statements with "I" statements